CDA70/Estimation/writeup.md

 ## ATTITUDE ESTIMATION: Implement a better rate gyro attitude integration scheme in the `UpdateFromIMU()` function.
 *The improved integration scheme should result in an attitude estimator of < 0.1 rad for each of the Euler angles for a duration of at least 3 seconds during the simulation.
 The integration scheme should use quaternions to improve performance over the current simple integration scheme.*

-In this case the **Attitude** estimation is achieved by obtaining the role and pitch angle from the gyro.
-The code provided `float pitchEst, rollEst`, the yaw on the otherhand is provided by the `ekfState(6)`, which is an EKF state `VectorXK` derived from the Eigen Class.
+In this case the **Attitude** estimation is achieved by obtaining the **Roll** and **Pitch** angle from the gyro.
+The code provided 2 floats `pitchEst` and `rollEst`, the yaw on the otherhand is provided by the `ekfState(6)`, which is an EKF state `VectorXK` derived from the Eigen Class.

 There are two ways to reduce the attitude errors, the first one is by implementing a rotation matrix and the other way can be achieved using a function `FromEuler123_RPY` implemented in the class `Quaternions<float>`.

-I tried both techniques but eventually choose to use the rotation matrix because I find the image and the complemtary code to implement the euler angles easier to understand.
+I tried both techniques but eventually I choose to use the rotation matrix because I find the image and the complemtary code to implement the euler angles easier to understand.

 ![euler angles](/images/euler-angles.png)